mahdi-keyhanfar/Personal-Financial-Management-MoneySaver/README.md

   <img src="https://img.shields.io/badge/Platform-Windows-lightgrey?style=flat-square&logo=windows" />
 </p>

+## ❓ About MoneySaver

+**MoneySaver** 💰 is a personal finance app that helps you easily track and categorize your income 💵 and expenses 💸.
+With a clean and modern interface 🎨, you can analyze your financial trends 📈 and plan your budget effectively 📊.
+The app supports the Persian (Jalali) calendar 📅 and securely stores your data locally 🔒.
+Take full control of your finances and move towards a brighter financial future 🚀 with
+MoneySaver.

 ## 📌 Overview

 **MoneySaver** is a personal finance management application built with **Python** and **PyQt6**.
 It helps you: